 Χ 1.
-Cover Letter X 2.
-Table of Contents This page is the Table of Contents X 3.
-Offer and Acceptance Form This page to be sign and returned with Bid packet.
-X 4.
-General Requirements You should be familiar with all of the General Requirements.
-X 5.
-Special Requirements/Instructions Provides information you must know in order to make an offer properly.
-X 6.
-Specifications Contains the detailed description of the product/service sought by the County y. Χ 7.
-Attachments a.
-Bid Guaranty & Performance Bond Information & Requirements Applies only to certain bids/proposals.
-Read carefully and fill out comp letely. b.
+Cover Letter Χ 2.
+Table of Contents This page is the Table of Contents Χ 3.
+Offer and Acceptance Form This page to be sign and returned with Bid packet. Χ 4. eneral Requirements ou should be familiar with all of the General Requirements. Χ 5.
+Special Requirements/Instructions Provides information you must know in order to make an offer properly. Χ 6. • cifications ains the detailed description of the product/service sought by the County. Χ 7.
+Atta chments X a.
+Statement of Bonding Capacity & Performance Bond Information & Requirements Applies only to certain bids/proposals.
+Read carefully and fill out completely b.
 Bid Check Return Authorization Form Applies only to certain forms.
-Read carefully and fill out completely. c.
-Vehicle Delivery Instructions Included only when purchasing vehicles.
-X d. of e.
+Read carefully and fill out completely.
+C. Vehicle Delivery Instructions Included only when purchasing vehicles.
+X d.
+Minimum Insurance Requirements Included when applicable (does not supersede "Hold Harmless" section of General Requirements).
+X e.
 Workers' Compensation Insurance Coverage Rule 110.110 Applicable for a building or construction contract. f.
 Financial Statement When this information is required, you must use this form.
 X g.
 Reference Sheet X h.
 Other - From 1295 and Form CIQ & Exhibits B-F From time to time other attachments may be included.